 Standing accused of crimes including corrupting the youth of Athens, Socrates had a choice: defer and apologize to his accusers for his alleged crimes, or reformulate their scattered accusations into proper legal form and deliver an exhaustive defence for the pursuit of truth, apologizing for nothing.

-He could hold the attention of millions as he spoke and with a huge amount of charisma, generated a strong following among the German people.
+He could hold the attention of millions as he spoke and, with a huge amount of charisma, generated a strong following among Germans at the time.

 Hitler was well aware that mastering the art of public speaking was crucial to his political career and would spend hours upon hours rehearsing his speeches.